Gen 5 Fertility Center

-While most fertility centers focus only on what other researchers think are the current (or past) “best” treatment strategies, we focus on improving the outcomes of all infertility patients, both those who receive care from us and those who must receive their care elsewhere.
+While most fertility centers focus only on what other researchers think are the “best” treatment strategies, we focus on improving the outcomes of all infertility patients, both those who receive care from us and those who must receive their care elsewhere.

 One of the most important areas of research in reproductive medicine today is the use of PRP or EPF for Ovarian Rejuvenation.
 PRP is short for Platelet Rich Plasma Therapy and ERF is the abbreviation for Enriched Platelet Factors ( including EnPLAF).
 These two therapies are similar but also have significant differences.
 Please see our detailed webpage about Ovarian Rejuvenation for more information.

-Over the past two years, the clinical staff at Gen 5 Fertility has published several scientific papers about PRP / EnPLAF.
+Over the past few years, the clinical and research staff at Gen 5 Fertility has published several scientific papers about PRP / EnPLAF and other topics.
+Below are PDF versions of some of these.
 Additional papers have been accepted or are being considered for publication at the present time.
-Below are PDF versions of some of these.

 Click to see one of the most important of our recent publications, one that provides the logical thinking and some of the prior research that explains how platelet derived growth factors may serve to rejuvenate the ovaries.
 It’s not an easy read.
 But, because it provides many of the details behind these procedures, it may be worth the effort.

-Gen 5 Fertility Creates the Future of ReproductiveMedicine.
+Gen 5 Fertility Helps Create the Future of ReproductiveMedicine.

 Sills ES, Wood SH.
 (2020).
 An experimental model for peri-conceptual COVID-19 pregnancy loss and proposed interventions to optimize outcomes.
 Int J Mol Cell Med 2020;9(3):1-8. http://dx.doi.org/10.22088/IJMCM.BUMS.9.3.180